deepmedic/deepmedic/documentation/README.md

 The system was initially developed for the segmentation of brain lesions in MRI scans.
 It was employed for our research presented in [1],[2], where a 3D network architecture with two convolutional pathways was presented for the efficient multi-scale processing of multi-modal MRI volumes.
 If the use of the software positively influences your endeavours, please cite [1].

 [1] **Konstantinos Kamnitsas**, Christian Ledig, Virginia F.J.
-Newcombe, Joanna P. Simpson, Andrew D. Kane, David K. Menon, Daniel Rueckert, and Ben Glocker, “[Efficient Multi-Scale 3D CNN with Fully Connected CRF for Accurate Brain Lesion Segmentation][paper1]”, *arxiv preprint arxiv:1603.05959, 2016*.
+Newcombe, Joanna P. Simpson, Andrew D. Kane, David K. Menon, Daniel Rueckert, and Ben Glocker, “[Efficient Multi-Scale 3D CNN with Fully Connected CRF for Accurate Brain Lesion Segmentation][paper1]”, *Medical Image Analysis, 2016*.

 [2] **Konstantinos Kamnitsas**, Liang Chen, Christian Ledig, Daniel Rueckert, and Ben Glocker, “[Multi-Scale 3D CNNs for segmentation of brain Lesions in multi-modal MRI][paper2]”, *in proceeding of ISLES challenge, MICCAI 2015*.